MicrosoftDocs/Viva/Viva/learning/learning-path-add-link.md

 description: Learn how to create a link to content in learning paths for Microsoft Viva Learning.
 ---

-# Add link to content in Learning Paths
+# Add link to content in Viva Learning

 You can add link to content found in SharePoint, YouTube, Vimeo, news articles, and other sources into Viva Learning.
 Content can be bookmarked, recommended, and shared.